Yelling 'Fore' Again ... But 2 At A Time

 Before this week, Three Rivers hadn't made any money since mid-March.
 He had to lay off about a dozen employees.
 To come back and fully rehire and make the business viable means every golfer on every course in the state has to comply.

-"If [Washington Gov. Jay Inslee] starts seeing spikes [in COVID-19 cases], he's going to pull back again on it, said Satcher, "and the last thing we want to do is be out of business."
+"If [Washington Gov. Jay Inslee] starts seeing spikes [in COVID-19 cases], he's going to pull back again on it," said Satcher, "and the last thing we want to do is be out of business."

 The pandemic forced several Washington courses to close for good.
 The rest are trying to keep that number low, one socially distancing twosome at a time.